On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Preliminaries

 \subsection{MCMC Methods}

-As for the lattice Gaussian sampling in the range $\sigma<\sqrt{\omega(\text{log}\ n)}\cdot\text{max}_{1\leq i \leq n}\|\mathbf{\widehat{b}}_i\|$, MCMC methods have become an alternative solution, where the discrete Gaussian distribution $D_{\Lambda,\sigma,\mathbf{c}}$ is viewed as a complex target distribution lacking direct sampling methods.
-By establishing a Markov chain that randomly generates the next state based on the previous state, MCMC is capable of sampling from the target distribution of interest, thereby removing the restriction on $\sigma$ \cite{ZhengWangMCMCLatticeGaussian}.
+As for the lattice Gaussian sampling in the range $\sigma<\sqrt{\omega(\text{log}\ n)}\cdot\max_{1\leq i \leq n}\|\mathbf{\widehat{b}}_i\|$, MCMC methods have become an alternative solution, where the discrete Gaussian distribution $D_{\Lambda,\sigma,\mathbf{c}}$ is viewed as a complex target distribution lacking direct sampling methods.
+By establishing a Markov chain that randomly generates the next state, MCMC is capable of sampling from the target distribution of interest, thereby removing the restriction on $\sigma$ \cite{ZhengWangMCMCLatticeGaussian}.

 As an important parameter which measures the time required by a Markov chain to get close to its stationary distribution, the \emph{mixing time} is defined as \cite{mixingtimemarkovchain}